open-telemetry/oteps/text/0000-opentelemetry-protocol.md

 #### Unary

-In Unary mode after sending the request the client MUST wait until the response is received from the server.
+In Unary mode after sending the request the client SHOULD wait until the response is received from the server.
 There can be at most only one request in flight that is not yet acknowledged by the server.
 The server MUST reply with `Export` response that includes the ID of the last request.
-Until such response or an error from underlying transport layer is received the client MUST NOT send any other requests.
 Unary mode is implemented using gRPC unary RPC.

 ![Unary](images/otlp-unary.png)